jlab-hep/localdb-docs/docs/retrieve.md

+# 1. Introduction

-This page describes how to retrieve data into Local DB.<br>
+The **Retrieve Tool** is to retrieve data from Local DB.

+# 2. Getting start

-Please look at [Installation](install.md) to set-up Retrieve Tool.
+Please look at [Installation/Set-up Local DB Tools in YARR](install.md) to set-up Retrieve Tool.

 ## Check Command & Connection